QR Codes in Logistics: Supply Chain Tracking Guide [2026]

 Bulk read Limited Limited Excellent

-Note: QR excels for low-cost, customer-facing, flexible data and field-to-system feedback loops.
-RFID excels in automated bulk reads at gates and high-throughput environments.
+Note: QR excels for low-cost, flexible data and customer-facing tracking.
+RFID dominates in high-throughput automation.

 Short Implementation Checklist